Proantagonist/SupremeGamingRules/Ark/PVE/rules.md

 If rules are being violated then you must submit proof before asking an admin to investigate.
 Proof can be in the form of relevant screenshots (F12 while in game to capture screen via Steam) or in the form of video if you are able to do so.
 Do not come to use asking for someone to be punished without proof.
 Do **_NOT_** leave out details just to help your case.
 Admins do not take kindly to lying.

-You can report a violation on the [Discord Server](https://discord.gg/supremegaming) and creating a support ticket in any channel by sending a message containing `!ticket new`.
+You can report a violation on the [Discord Server](https://discord.gg/supremegaming) and creating a support ticket in any channel by sending a message containing `/ticket new`.

 ---